Sunday 2 December 2012

 A very early start today as I wanted to have my included breakfast and checkin early to ensure I take care of the Cuba Tourist Card formalities.
 I had a big breakfast thinking it was unlikely to get a meal on the plane.
 Today I left a double tip to make up for yesterday which is great for today’s server but not yesterday’s.

-At the Cubana checkin I found I could purchase the Tourist Card for $350 pesos or about $27 Australian.
+At the Cubana checkin I found I could I could purchase the Cuba Tourist Card for $350 pesos or about $27 Australian.
 At checkin I then had to pay another $295 pesos or $22 Australia which I think was for a departure tax so my money was going quickly today.
 At security they had a tip box which was a first for me!
 On the flight I had a free seat next to me and I was seated near the front of the plane.
 We were served lunch on this morning flight of a ham and cheese roll, a muffin and a chocolate snack.

 I got past Border Control after about 30 minutes the only problem was I smiled at the camera and was informed not to do that for the photo!
 Waiting for my bag was an experience it took about 70 minutes.
 I think they must scan each bag individually, I was concerned at one point my bag wasn’t going to come.
 It didn’t help that the bags come off different conveyors and I was one of the last people left.
 The pickup went well and after a ten minute ride I was at the Hotel Nacional de Cuba.